-In connection with this offering, our board of directors has adopted a non-employee director compensation policy that, effective upon the closing of this offering, will be applicable to each of our non-employee directors.
-Pursuant to this non-employee director compensation policy, each non-employee director will receive a mixture of cash and equity compensation, including a \$30,000 annual cash retainer (plus additional cash retainers of up to \$10,000 for service as chairperson of the board of directors or service on other committees) and annual equity awards with a grant date fair value of \$100,000.
+In connection with this offering, we intend to adopt a non-employee director compensation policy that, effective upon the closing of this offering, will be applicable to each of our non-employee directors.
+Pursuant to this non-employee director compensation policy, we expect that each non-employee director will receive a mixture of cash and equity compensation.